 Audiences are created independently from ads.
 Once an audience is created you can choose when to advertise to it and which ads to use.
 Or you can let it percolate for future use.

 Audiences are created independently from Facebook ads.
 Once an audience is created you can choose when to advertise to it and which ads to use.
 Or you can let it percolate for future use.

 2. Custom conversions

-One of the most exciting parts of the Meta pixel is the ability to create custom conversions similar to how you create Custom Audiences.
-A custom conversion is created by selecting a completion page and naming the conversion.
-Typically, the completion page is some kind of thank-you page.
+One of the most exciting parts of the Facebook pixel is the ability to create Custom Conversions similar to how you create Custom Audiences.
+A Custom Conversion is created by selecting a completion page and naming the conversion.
+Typically the completion page is some kind of thank-you page.
+For example:

-This means you can create custom conversions independently of your Facebook ads and then choose when to use them in the future.
+This means that you can create Custom Conversions independently of your Facebook ads, and then choose when to use them in the future.

 - Add Payment Info

 The interesting thing about Custom Conversions when advertising on Facebook is that once it’s created, it’ll be tracked for all of your ads, whether you choose to optimize for it or not.
 All of your Custom Conversions are always being tracked.
 At any time, you can create a report for one of your Facebook ads that will show the conversion rate for any of your Custom Conversions.

 If you want to optimize your ad for a Custom Conversion, choose “Website Conversion”, type in your domain, and then select the one you’re looking for.

 The drawback of Custom Conversions is that you’re limited to 40, and you can delete Custom Conversions at any time (previously, the limit was 20 and you couldn’t delete any).